- School of Library and Information Science

 Catherine Dumas earned her doctorate in Information Science at the University at Albany, State University of New York.
 Her specializations are in Knowledge Organization and Management and Information in Organizational Environments.
 She has a MS in Information Science from the University of Albany and a BA from the College of Saint Rose, in Albany, NY.
 Her research is motivated by data generated by platforms potentially used for online collective action or digital activism.
 Using data mining techniques and online collective action theories her work is exploring the impact of new information communication technologies (ICTs) on the phenomenon of online collective action.

 Catherine is very active in the Association for Information Science & Technology (ASIS&T) community and has held several leadership roles and served on a number of committees over the years.
 She is an ASIS&T New Leader Award 2012-2013 recipient.
-She is the current SIG III (International Information Issues) Cabinet Representative, SIG SI (Social Informatics) Communications Officer, and a member of the SIG Cabinet Steering Committee for ASIST.
-She is also a member of SIG SM (Social Media).
+She is the current SIG III (International Information Issues) Cabinet Representative, a past committee member of the SIG Cabinet Steering Committee for ASISTand is a Co-Chair for Communications SIG SM (Social Media).